 In a study reported in the January/February 2010 issue of The Atlantic (www.theatlantic.com), this principle unexpectedly came to light.
 The study was done to find out what makes a great teacher, with great defined as having a high percentage of students move up grade levels in learning.

 They debunked the typical things you would think: prior teaching experience, educational background, and even school and student demographics.
 They even claimed it has nothing to do with having a dynamic personality or dramatic performance.

 Among the four or five characteristics of effective (and successful) teachers, the one that they found as the most consistent predictor of teacher effectiveness is (ready for this?)…Persistence.
 Yep.
 It is how much grit, relentlessness, and stubbornness they have to hang on and not give up in the face of adversity until they reach their goals.

 In Napolean Hill’s popular book “Think and Grow Rich”, Persistence is number 8 on the list of the 13 essential characteristics of what creates success.
 Hill states “if one does not possess persistence, one does not achieve noteworthy success in any calling.”

-Dan Kennedy, marketing guru and millionaire consultant to businesses, has observed how highly successful entrepreneurs aren’t markedly superior in talent, intelligence, education or resources.
-What they seem to have in common is a very profound sort of stubbornnness.
+Dan Kennedy, marketing guru and millionaire consultant to businesses, has observed how highly successful entrepreneurs aren’t markedly superior in talent, intelligence, education, or resources.
+What they seem to have in common is a very profound sort of stubbornness.
 It is this stubbornness and persistence that is needed to pick yourself up after every failure and keep at it until you achieve success.